Tiefseetauchner/TiefDownConverter/docs/cli_markdown/Chapter 3 - Usage Details/Chapter 8 - project-templates-update.md

           A preprocessor defines the arguments passed to the pandoc conversion from the specified input format.
           Each input format can have at most one preprocessor.
 Multiple preprocessors for the same input format will lead to an error.
           There can be a preprocessor without an input format, which will be used if no other preprocessor matches the input format.
 Only one such preprocessor is allowed.
-          If using a CustomPandoc template, a preprocessor is required.
+          If using a CustomPreprocessor template, at least one preprocessor is required.
           Preprocessors replace all arguments.
 Thus, with preprocessors, you need to define the output file and format.
           For templates, that is the file imported by the template.
-          Preprocessors are incompatible with epub conversion.
-Use processors instead.

       --add-preprocessors <ADD_PREPROCESSORS>...
           The preprocessors to use for this template.